-Step 2: On top left corner you will have a drop down option.
+Step 2: On the top left corner you will have a drop-down option.
 It has a by default project selected.
 Click on it to explore more options.
 I created a project – My First Project

-Step 3: Click on drop down option on the top left corner and select the Compute Engine Option.
+Step 3: Click on the drop-down option on the top left corner and select the Compute Engine Option.

-Step 4: Click on create instance to create the same.
+Step 4: Click on create an instance to create the same.